yearn/yearn-devdocs/docs/resources/risks/risk-score.md

 ### Complexity

-This is how the strategy earns its returns: is it a simple strategy like a masterchef staking or does it have complex mechanics like leverage, risk of liquidation, many protocols involved, etc?
-The more pieces and components it needs will require a higher complexity score.
-This score is key in an emergency to evaluate how difficult it is to mitigate a live issue:
+This is how the strategy earns its returns: is it a simple strategy like a masterchef staking or does it have complex mechanics such as leverage, risk of liquidation, and involvement with multiple protocols?
+The more components it needs will require a higher complexity score.
+This score is essential in an emergency to evaluate how difficult it is to mitigate a live issue:

 <table>
   <tr>